 - Turn off the water.
 When you’re brushing your teeth or lathering your hands, turn off the water.
 It’s that easy!

 The laundry room is another place in your home that uses a significant amount of water.
 Luckily, there are easy ways to save water that may even save you from the pain of laundry day.

 - Run only full loads.
 Wait to run your washing machine until it’s completely full.
 This will maximize how many clothes you clean in one cycle.

 - Re-wear or reuse items.
 Before tossing jeans, towels and other clothing into the dirty clothes hamper, evaluate whether or not they’re really dirty.
 Waiting to wash your jeans will actually extend the life of them, as each wash wears down the fabric.
 But not all clothes are best re-used.
 Just use good judgment here.

 - Use the correct wash cycle and cold water.
 Many newer washing machines have load-sensing technology and will do this heavy lifting for you, but if you don’t have one, be sure to double-check the load size and choose the most appropriate wash cycle.
 Also, using cold water uses less energy — and less water — than warm or hot water.

 Leaks: 17 Gallons Per Day

-Detect leaks.
-This is our bread and butter.
-We’re really good at detecting leaks.
-And our smart home water monitor attaches directly to your main water line so it can detect leaks in real time.
-We’ll let you know if you’re using more water than normal and alert you so you can save water and money.
+Fortunately, leak detection is our bread and butter.
+Our smart home water monitor attaches directly to your main water line so it can detect leaks in real time.
+Then the StreamLabs mobile app tells you if you’re using more water than normal so you can save water and money.

-Water consumption is serious business, and most of your appliances are heavy-hitters.
-But with these quick tips — and a StreamLabs water monitor — you’ll put a stop to wasteful water usage in no time.
+Water consumption is a serious business, and most of your appliances are heavy hitters.
+But with these quick tips — and a StreamLabs leak detection device — you’ll put a stop to wasteful water usage in no time.